CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

   * [Example JSON file](openface_microsoft/json/15974.json) for image #15974.
   * Face bounding rect coordinates in these files are relative to an 800x800 image bound.
   * Note that this bundle only includes data for faces that are detected by *both* Microsoft (which provides estimates of age and gender) and OpenFace (which provides 128-dimensional face descriptors).
 This bundle does *not* contain information for faces that are not detected by both of these services.
-  * In these JSON files, face gender and age data is encoded in a one-hot field entitled `genderAndAgeOneHotData`, as follows:
+  * In these JSON files, face gender and age data is encoded in a "one-hot" field entitled `genderAndAgeOneHotData`, as follows:

 > * Field #0: Is this data valid?
 1 if Yes.
 > * Fields #1 and #2: Gender: 00 (none), 01 (male), 10 (female).